zimmj/dotnet_skeleton/readme.md

 The main architectural idea is to use the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

-In my implemantation I used following concepts:
+In my implementation I used following concepts:

 - All data gets convert to domain object in the most outer layer.
 All other layer are working with the domain object.
 With this you have a clear understanding, which object is to use when.